-If you ordered your body and tremolo from the same company, it will be pre-drilled and/or routed.
+If you ordered your body and bridge from the same company, it will be pre-drilled and/or routed.
 Simply run the screws in.
-If you ordered a tremolo with two studs, you drive them in the pre-drilled holes until they're flush with the surface of the body.
-Screw in the studs and that's it.
-Hint: find extra screws that fit into the stud mounts and hammer on them, then remove them and insert the tremolo studs, no damage that way.
+If you ordered a bridge with two studs, you drive them in the pre-drilled holes until they're flush with the surface of the body.
+Screw in the stud's screw post and that's it.
+Hint: find extra screws that fit into the stud mounts and hammer on them, then remove them and insert the bridge studs, no damage that way.
 Oh, They may be metric threads.
-Protect the guitar surface from the tremolo with a soft cloth.
+Protect the guitar surface from the tremolo if that what you're mounting with a soft cloth.
 Leave it there until you string it.